 Night time cityscapes can look amazing, especially when they are done in HDR.
-In this article we’re going to look at how Aurora HDR 2019 (pre-order sale on now) can take your cityscapes to the next level.
+In this article we’re going to look at how Aurora HDR 2019 can take your cityscapes to the next level.
 It is currently on sale today together with Luminar if you want to check it out.

 For this tutorial, I’m going to use a single image and Aurora to create an HDR image, But for traditional HDR you would shoot and merge at least three of the same image at different exposures to end up with one unedited HDR shot.
 Aurora HDR lets you use single RAW files to “re-imagine” images, so it’s great if you have old single RAW images you would like to bring up to date and give a fresh look.

 Open Aurora HDR and choose which image(s) to open.
 As I have chosen a single image, Aurora asks if I want to create the image from this and gives a Tone Mapping checkbox option.

 Tone mapping in Aurora HDR reduces noise and gives a much more realistic image, so it’s best to keep it on.
 You also have a choice to reduce chromatic aberration by using the drop-down:

 Click the “Create HDR” button.
 The image below shows the before/after split, with the before shot on the left and the after shot on the right.
 You can see that there is already a difference, and that’s before any other editing is applied:

 Once you’ve loaded your image, you will see the HDR basic adjustment panel on the right-hand side of the screen.
 This is where you can start to make manual adjustments, such as exposure, shadows, highlights, HDR enhance, etc. The before/after image below was after a few quick adjustments in the Basic, Color, and Microstructure panels: